stewest/react-sprint-graph/README.md

 ## Local

-- yarn isntall
+- yarn install

-- For local development run `npm run dev-server` or `yarn dev-server` in a separate terminal and provide JIRA url, your username and password.
+- For local development run `yarn dev-server' providing  JIRA url, your username and password.

-- Then in a new terminal, run `yarn start dev` with the above url ^^
+- in a separate terminal, run `yarn start dev` with something like the above url ^^.
+See Board ID and Sprint ID.

 ## License